The Amazing Spider-Man (pinball)

 The Amazing Spider-Man is a pinball game designed by Ed Krynski and released in 1980 by Gottlieb.
 It is based on the comic book character Spider-Man released by Marvel Comics.

 Description

-The machine, designed by Ed Krynski with art by Gordon Morison, was produced by D. Gottlieb & Co. as part of their Star Series 80 line.
+The machine, designed by Ed Krynski with art by Gordon Morison, was produced by D. Gottlieb & Co. as the first in their Star Series 80 line.
 The first machine came off the assembly line in May 1980.

 The Amazing Spider-Man was the first of Gottlieb's System 80 series of pinball machines and was the second Marvel character licensed by Gottlieb to be represented in a pinball machine (the first being Hulk).

 The pinball machine featured character poses taken directly from Marvel Comics and style guides including Aunt May, Kingpin, Lizard, Scorpion, Vulture, Black Widow, Kraven the Hunter and the Green Goblin.

 Features

 Unused playfield for the Gottlieb Spider-Man pinball machine.